heathersherry/Knowledge-Graphs-and-Data-Integration-in-Database-Conferences-2020-/README.md

 9. CoRel: Seed-Guided Topical Taxonomy Construction by Concept Learning and Relation Transferring
 10. Representing Temporal Attributes for Schema Matching
 11. Automatic Validation of Textual Attribute Values in ECommerce Catalog by Learning with Limited Labeled Data (Applied Data Science Track)

+### VLDBJ 2020
+1. A survey of community search over big graphs
+2. An analytical study of large SPARQL query logs
+3. Snorkel: rapid training data creation with weak supervision

+### TKDE 2020
+1. r-HUMO: A Risk-Aware Human-Machine Cooperation Framework for Entity Resolution with Quality Guarantees
+2. Bayesian Networks for Data Integration in the Absence of Foreign Keys
+3. Efficient Entity Resolution on Heterogeneous Records
+4. Generalized Translation-Based Embedding of Knowledge Graph